DomiKamu/OhmerPrems/docs/modules/6OP-DX-Kompakt/Manual.md

 _The 6OP-DX Kompakt module, Dark "Signature" model, DX7-emulated (backlit LCD retrofit) display:_
 ![](_img/mainV3.png)

-This will be the User's Manual for _6OP-DX Kompakt_ module, **33HP** polyphonic 6-operator algorithm-based FM (PM, phase modulation) synthesizer voice, the compact form of _6OP-DX_ module.
+This will be the User's Manual for _6OP-DX Kompakt_ module, **33HP** polyphonic 6-operator algorithm-based FM (PM, phase modulation) synthesizer voice, it's the compact form of _6OP-DX_ module.

 :warning: This manual will be built for future v2.6.15. **As draft at the moment, and may change many times everyday!**